Farama-Foundation/Minigrid/README.md

 starting in the corner opposite to the goal.

 ### Dynamic obstacles environment
+Registered configurations:
+- `MiniGrid-Dynamic-Obstacles-5x5-v0`
+- `MiniGrid-Dynamic-Obstacles-Random-5x5-v0`
+- `MiniGrid-Dynamic-Obstacles-6x6-v0`
+- `MiniGrid-Dynamic-Obstacles-Random-6x6-v0`
+- `MiniGrid-Dynamic-Obstacles-8x8-v0`
+- `MiniGrid-Dynamic-Obstacles-16x16-v0`

 <p align="center">
 <img src="https://media.giphy.com/media/4JUmOCqLrASF0r2l6B/giphy.gif">
 </p>

+This environment is an empty room with moving obstacles.
+The goal of the agent is to reach the green goal square without colliding with any obstacle.
+A large penalty is subtracted if the agent collides with an obstacle and the episode finishes.
+This environment is useful to test Dynamic Obstacle Avoidance for mobile robots with Reinforcement Learning in Partial Observability.

 ### Door & key environment